 At NDSU, he has taught courses in medieval literature, international modernism, world literature, literature and the environment, and literary theory.

-2017 (Forthcoming): Byzantine Ecocriticism: Humans, Nature, and Power in the Medieval Greek Romance.
-Under contract with Palgrave-MacMillan’s New Middle Ages series.
+2017: Byzantine Ecocriticism: Humans, Nature, and Power in the Medieval Greek Romance.
+Palgrave-MacMillan.

 2017 (Forthcoming): Tzetzes, John.
 Allegories of the Odyssey (Dumbarton Oaks Medieval Library series).
 Harvard University Press (co-translator Dimitra Kokkini).